Piracicaba River (Minas Gerais): Economy

 Piracicaba River at the Guilman Amorim Hydroelectric Power Plant, in Antônio Dias.

 Around 53% of the Gross domestic product (GDP) of the municipalities in the river's catchment area comes from the industrial sector, while 35% is added by trade and/or services and 1% by agriculture.
 The remaining 11% comes from other activities.
 In terms of agriculture, the main crops are rice, sugar cane, maize and, to a lesser extent, coffee, while the main livestock are cattle and buffalo.
 The Piracicaba River cuts through a region with a strong industrial presence, which was mainly responsible for the urban densification of the basin's most populous cities.

 Mining has been active since the end of the 17th century, with the start of gold mining and the settlement of the Mariana and Ouro Preto regions.
 The basin is home to some of the main mining areas in the country, such as the Brucutu mines in São Gonçalo do Rio Abaixo, Gongo Soco in Barão de Cocais and Água Limpa in Rio Piracicaba, and Vale's and Samarco's iron ore extraction camps in Itabira and Mariana.
 Vast expanses of open-cast mines can be found in these mining centres.
 There are mining concessions for bauxite, kaolin, iron, gems, manganese, construction material, gold, ornamental rocks, among other minerals.
 Some rivers also have sand extraction for civil construction, with examples of concessions in João Monlevade (Santa Bárbara River) and Timóteo (Piracicaba River).

 The Piracicaba River has significant hydroelectric potential that is harnessed by the region's industries through hydroelectric plants (HPPs) and small hydroelectric plants (SHPs).
 The most important complexes on the riverbed are the Rio Piracicaba SHP (in João Monlevade), Sá Carvalho HPP, Guilman Amorim HPP and Amorim SHP (the latter in Antônio Dias).
 Hydroelectric plants can also be found in other parts of the basin, such as the Peti and São Gonçalo SHPs, on the Santa Bárbara river (in São Gonçalo do Rio Abaixo), and the Cocais Grande SHP, on the Cocais Grande stream (Antônio Dias).
-The Peti HPP lake on the Santa Bárbara River is the largest in the basin, covering an area of 678 hectares and holding 42.5 million m³ of volume.
+The Peti HPP lake on the Santa Bárbara River is the largest in the basin, covering an area of 678 hectares and holding 42.5 million m^{3} of volume.
 The Guilman Amorim HPP, which supplies electricity to the ArcelorMittal Aços Longos plants in João Monlevade and Samarco in Mariana, is the largest in terms of power generated.
 Although the reservoirs are relatively small and have a limited influence on flow, in flood events the dams can prevent flooding until all the gates have to be opened.